-Separation anxiety is a set of behaviors that occur when dogs feel stressed and unhappy about being apart from their pet parents.
-It usually occurs when dogs are not used to being left alone or separated from their human family.
-Separation anxiety is unfortunately very common, and approximately 8 in 10 dogs struggle to be separated from their owners.
+Separation anxiety is a condition where dogs feel stressed and unhappy when they are apart from their owners.
+It often happens when dogs are not accustomed to being left alone or separated from their human family.
+Unfortunately, separation anxiety is a common issue, with around 8 out of 10 dogs experiencing difficulties when separated from their owners.

 What Causes Separation Anxiety in Dogs?

-We don’t know exactly why some dogs develop separation anxiety, but we know it can be triggered by a number of factors:
+We don’t know exactly why some dogs develop separation anxiety, but we know it can be triggered by several factors:

-Separation anxiety can be different in every dog, and some don’t show any signs of it at all.
+Separation anxiety can differ in dogs, and some don’t show signs.
 Some of the most common symptoms of separation anxiety in dogs are:

 - Whining, barking, or howling